What Are Megapixels and How They Affect Photo Quality

 The physics behind this is fundamental - larger sensors can accommodate larger individual pixels, each capable of gathering more light photons.
 This directly translates to better image quality, especially in challenging lighting conditions.

 Smartphone manufacturers know about this physical limitation, which is why they've developed clever techniques to compensate for reduced sensor sizes.
-Let's talk about these next.

 Modern Techniques: Pixel Binning and Interpolation

-To overcome the limitations of small sensors, the industry has developed two main techniques: pixel binning and megapixel interpolation.
+To overcome limitations of small sensors, the industry has developed two main techniques: pixel binning and megapixel interpolation.

 Pixel Binning: Joining Forces